jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 1. Go to your [**Tilesets page**](https://studio.mapbox.com/tilesets/){:target="_blank"} in Mapbox Studio to upload your data.
 2. On your Tilesets page, click the **New tileset** button.
 3. From your computer, select the geojson data containing your renters and owners data and upload it to your account.
 4. Once it is uploded, you should see it listed under the "Custom tilesets".
+This is your Owner-Renter-Pops tileset that we will refer to later.
 Notice that it has a unique ID that starts with your username.

 	<p align="center">
 	  <img src="Images/tileset.PNG">